Andrea Zittel: Exhibitions

 Andrea Zittel is represented by Andrea Rosen Gallery in New York, Regen Projects in Los Angeles, Sadie Coles HQ in London, Massimo de Carlo in Milan, and Spruth-Magers in Munich.

 Zittel was featured in the Venice Biennale in 1993, Documenta X in Kassel and Skulptur Projekte Münster in 1997, and was included in the 1995 and 2004 Whitney Biennial.

 Zittel has had solo exhibitions at Carnegie Museum of Art, Pittsburgh (1994); San Francisco Museum of Modern Art (1995); Louisiana Museum of Modern Art, Denmark (1996); Museum fur Gegenwartskunst, Basel (1996); Deichtorhallen, Hamburg (1999); Whitney Museum of American Art at Altria, NY (2006); Schaulager, Basel (2008); Magasin 3, Stockholm (2011); and Middleheim Museum, Antwerp (2015).
 Her 1991-2005 career retrospective "Andrea Zittel: Critical Space" was exhibited at: Contemporary Arts Museum Houston (2005), New Museum of Contemporary Art, New York (2006), Albright-Knox Art Gallery, Buffalo (2006), Los Angeles Museum of Contemporary Art (2007), and Vancouver Art Gallery (2007).

 Awards

-In 2005, she received the Smithsonian American Art Museum's Lucelia Artist Award.
-In 2012 she was awarded the Austrian Frederick Kiesler Prize for Architecture and the Arts.
+In 1995, Zittel received a DAAD fellowship; in 2005, she received the Smithsonian American Art Museum's Lucelia Artist Award; in 2006 she was awarded the Distinguished Body of Work Award from the College Art Association; in 2007 she received the AICA Award for Best Architecture or Design Show, and 2012 she was awarded the Austrian Frederick Kiesler Prize for Architecture and the Arts.
+In 2015, Zittel was awarded a Guggenheim Fellowship for Fine Arts.

+Collections

+Zittel's work is held in the permanent collections of the Solomon R. Guggenheim Museum, the Whitney Museum of American Art, the Metropolitan Museum of Art, among other institutions.
+The Museum of Modern Art in New York holds 33 of her works in their permanent collection.